ramgpt23/data-pipeline/README.md

 # data-pipeline

-A small end-to-end data pipeline that extracts video IDs, downloads transcripts, transforms the data, and generates text embeddings.
+An end-to-end data pipeline that extracts video IDs, downloads transcripts, transforms the data, and generates text embeddings.

 ## Overview